j4cobgarby/octOs/docs/filesystem.md

  - Type of drive
  - Filesystem ID (More about this later)
  - Any attributes
+ - A pointer to a structure used for parameters for the specific drive, for example for an ATA drive the parameters would specify the bus IO address and the drive number on the bus.

 An array of open drives is maintained in an array (`drivetable`), indexed on the drive number.